 The case is T-336/07 Telefonica and Telefonica de Espana v.
 Commission.

-MF Global Holdings Ltd. (MFGLQ)’s general counsel Laurie Ferber, chief financial officer Henri Steenkamp and North America chief financial officer Christine Serwinski testified about the collapse of the brokerage.
+MF Global Holdings Ltd. (MFGLQ:US)’s general counsel Laurie Ferber, chief financial officer Henri Steenkamp and North America chief financial officer Christine Serwinski testified about the collapse of the brokerage.

 For the video, click here and for more, see top section, above.